olavt/InfluxdbGrafanaDocker/README.md

         influxdb
 ```

-Alternative to bind permanent storgae in the container to a directory on the host:
+Alternative to bind permanent storage in the container to a directory on the host:

 ```
     $ docker run --name="influxdb" \